exula/BlueberryPI/README.md

 ** I have noticed that some dongles will work without Pairing your devices, or dongles will work without Pairing, as of right now this version of BlueberryPi only works nicely with dongles that don't require a pairing.

 With these assumptions the following the installation is fairly easy.

-First install the required packages web server packages
+First install the required packages (This will take a long time.. go get some coffee!)

-    sudo apt-get -y install php5 php5-mysql php5-cli libapache2-mod-php5 mysql-server apache2
+    sudo apt-get -y install php5 php5-mysql php5-cli libapache2-mod-php5 mysql-server apache2 unclutter bluez xscreensaver

-Next install the bluetooth packages

-	sudo apt-get -y install bluez

-I choose to use Chromium for my installs, you can really use whatever browser you want.

-	sudo apt-get -y install chromium

-If you want always keep the software up-to-date lets go ahead and deply this using git
+If you want always keep the software up-to-date lets go ahead and deploy this using git

 	cd ~
 	git clone https://github.com/exula/BlueberryPI.git
 	cd BlueberryPI
 	sudo rm -rf /var/www
 	sudo ln -s web /var/www
-	sudo chown www-data:www-data web

 Next we need to setup our MySQL database

     cd helpers